tundish/blathnaid/app/tale.rst

 And the land they lived on was very poor.

-This boy Jack had a plough horse, and every day he would take Morten (that was his name) to try to work a bit of good, whether it was clearing a ditch, or turning over some sod, or fixing a wall.
+This boy Jack had a plough horse, and every day he would take Morten (that was his name) to try to work a bit of good, whether it was clearing a ditch, or turning over some dirt, or mending a wall.

 Now Morten was a stout horse and very obedient, but he was past his prime.